Skip to main content

 Project Root Detection

-Devin for Terminal finds your project root by looking for a .git directory, walking up from your current working directory.
-Project config (.cognition/) is loaded from the project root.
+Devin for Terminal finds your project root by looking for a .git or .jj directory, walking up from your current working directory.
+Project config (.devin/) is loaded from the project root.

-If you have nested .cognition/ directories (e.g., in a monorepo), subdirectory configs take precedence over ancestor configs.
+If you have nested .devin/ directories (e.g., in a monorepo), subdirectory configs take precedence over ancestor configs.

 File Discovery Summary